 Origin & History

-Originally, the Laika comes from the far north.
-The three breeds of the Laika are widespread throughout Europe and Asia.
-The Laika was originally bred as a hunting dog.
-In the meantime, however, he is not only used for hunting.
-Especially in Siberia, he is often used as a guard or watch dog.
-Often he is even used as a sled dog.
-Especially in the west of Germany, however, the Laika is still very unknown.
+The Laika originally comes from the far north.
+The three Laika breeds are found throughout Europe and Asia.
+They were originally bred as hunting dogs.
+Today, however, it is no longer only used for hunting.
+In Siberia in particular, it is often used as a guard and watchdog or as a sled dog.

-Laiki are very smart and robust dogs, which have a huge gene pool.
-The Laika is already a very old dog breed.
+The Laika is a very clever and robust dog with a large gene pool.
+The Laika is a very old dog breed.
 There are descriptions from the 19th century.
-At that time the dogs were already shown at dog shows in Moscow.
-This dog breed had a very high cultural and economic importance for thousands of years.
-This is mainly because some parts of Siberia could be visited only with the help of these dogs.
+At that time, the dogs were already being shown at dog shows in Moscow.
+This dog breed had a very high cultural and economic significance for thousands of years.
+This was mainly due to the fact that parts of Siberia could only be traveled with the help of these dogs.
 From the Middle Ages to modern times, the Laika was very popular because of the fur trade.

-Until the times of the Second World War, the Laiki were bred according to the old tradition.
-From then on, the Laiki were divided into three breeds for modern breeding.
-The Laika breeds can often be distinguished only in detail.
-The Russian-European Laika became very famous in the GDR.
+Until the Second World War, the Laika was bred according to the old tradition.
+Afterwards, they were divided into three breeds for modern breeding.
+The Laika breeds can often only be distinguished in detail.
+The Russian-European Laika was very popular in the GDR.
 Many people brought a Laika home from work.
-The Hunting Dog Association of the GDR was renamed the Laika Club in 1990.
-The German Club for Nordic Dogs e.V. still takes care of the Laika dog breed today.
-Only about 40 puppies are registered annually in the VDH.
+The GDR Hunting Dog Association was renamed the Laika Club in 1990.
+The Deutsche Club für Nordische Hunde e.V. still looks after the breeding of the Laika breed today.
+Only around 40 puppies are registered with the VDH each year.